jkellyphilly/random-learning/bash_scripting/README.md

 - `echo` --> "echoes" back text/output to the console, **includes a newline char at the end!**
 - `printf` --> prints back to console, **does not include a newline char at the end of the line**

-We can check to see if a command is builtin or a separate program: `command -V <name-of-command>`
+We can check to see if a command is builtin or a separate program: `command -V <name-of-command>`.

+**Note**: if there exists a command (such as `echo`) that is *both* a built-in AND a program, the built-in is always given precedence for running.
+- What if we want to use the command version instead?
+- `enable -n echo` --> now we use the command `echo` instead of the builtin `echo`

 ### Brackets and braces in bash